 Everything I Know About Love, Dolly Alderton (2018)

-In what Eva Wiseman has called a perfect “millennial memoir,” journalist and writer Dolly Alderton smoothly articulates the struggles of early adulthood with a charming balance of self-deprecation and optimism.
+For the first submission to Lockdown Library, in what Eva Wiseman has called a perfect “millennial memoir,” journalist and writer Dolly Alderton smoothly articulates the struggles of early adulthood with a charming balance of self-deprecation and optimism.
 In Everything I Know About Love, Alderton navigates the travails of her twenties through a series of open-hearted first-person accounts, recipes, checklists, and parodies of e-mails we all dread (think pushy hen-do organisers and embarrassing couples’ updates).